Why is it important to move our bodies?

 - Improving metabolic rate which prevents weight gain and allows you to manage a healthy weight

-- Exercising can be a good way to clear your head if you have a lot on your mind
+- Clearing your head if you have a lot on your mind

-Make it social.
-It can be more inspiring, helpful and fun if you exercise with a friend.
+It can be more inspiring, helpful, and fun if you exercise with a friend.
 Having someone else join you may increase your motivation and give you the opportunity to catch up socially.
 You could go for a walk, run, or swim together or you could join a group activity together.

-Make it part of your routine.
-With the busy lives we lead, it is sometimes difficult to include exercise into our routine.
-A great way to start would be to set aside a time in the day for exercising, such as before or after dinner or before school or work.
-Other options include incorporating exercise into your daily life, like walking to school or work instead of catching the bus.
+With the busy lives we lead, it is sometimes difficult to include exercise and movement into our routine.
+A great way to start would be to set aside a time in the day specifically for the movement of your choice, such as before or after dinner or before school or work.
+Other options include incorporating movement into your daily life, like walking to school or work instead of catching the bus.

-Make it fun.
 If you choose something you enjoy, being active and exercising can be a fun part of your day.
-You may want to kick a soccer ball with friends, play tennis, go dancing with a group, listen to music while walking or running or take the dog for a walk.
-Also, playing a team sport or joining a group activity will enable you to make new friends while still being active.
+You may want to kick a soccer ball with friends, play tennis, go dancing with a group, listen to music while walking or running, or taking your dog for a walk.
+Playing a team sport or joining a group activity could also help you make new friends while still being active.

 Where to Go If You Want to Start Getting Active

-The Internet!
 There are endless resources online that can help you explore the method of movement that will work best for you.
 YouTube offers a lot of free videos you can follow along to, including free HIIT (high intensity interval training) workouts, dance tutorials, yoga sequences, videos on how to use proper form while weight lifting and so much more.
-You can also check out other platforms by searching relevant #hastags or groups.
+You can also check out other platforms like Instagram and TikTok by searching relevant #hashtags.